vijithassar/object-iteration/README.md

 ## Nope

-- This will not help you with iteration via imperative loops such as `for-in` or ES6 `for-of`, which will still happen in an arbitrary order.
+- This will not help you with iteration via imperative loops such as `for-in` or ES6 `for-of`, which do not call a method and thus will still happen in an arbitrary and unpredictable order.
 Consider using `forEach` for those scenarios instead.
 - Objects are cloned superficially and probably won't replicate elaborate prototype chains, but feel free to try whatever crazy scheme you have in mind.
-- It would be easy enough to track the iteration index and provide it as a third parameter to callback function, but it seems more conceptually useful to *exactly match* the function signature of the array methods being imitated.
-If you need the iteration number as an integer in addition to the property name as a string, just initialize a count variable outside the callback scope:
+- It would be easy enough to track the iteration index and provide it as a third parameter to the callback function, but it seems more conceptually useful to *exactly match* the function signature of the array methods being imitated.
+If you need the iteration count as an integer in addition to the key as a string, just initialize a counter outside the scope of the callback function:

 ```javascript
 let pairs = o({